stephenajulu/stephenajulu.com/content/blog/a-little-heart-to-heart.md

 But ﻿**somehow God brought me out of it.** ﻿I don't know how and why.

 So guys especially in your teens, twenties and thirties, don't give up.
 It's not over yet.

+Now I work out, i learn new things, i build my business and i work on my brands/dreams, i invest and i stack good habits.
+It doesn't have to be perfect.

+"Just Do It"

+Here's a link to the blog: [https://stephenajulu.com/blog](https://stephenajulu.com/blog "https://stephenajulu.com/blog")

+I talk about tech, life, personal finance and self improvement.
+I'm not an expert, and i often get knowledge from people going against the grain, so please do your own research.

+The main lesson is

+**Stack up wins.**

+I don't know what "ditch" you're in right now but don't stay there.
+It's okay to get depressed, it's okay to feel sad but guys there's still so much you can do.
+You are still in your prime.

+Look at most of these billionaires.
+They are in their 40s, 50s, and 60s.
+Tom Ford tried to invent the bulb 10,000 times, so **don't give up.**

+I've failed more times than i can count, i still do but i decided to learn from them and grow. #growthmindset